codemagic-ci-cd/codemagic-docs/content/integrations/perfecto-integration.md

 In order to set up integration for Flutter specific apps the following steps must be followed:

-1. Generate a folder named **PerfectoRun** (can be named differently) in the root directory of your project.
+1. Generate a folder named **PerfectoRunAndroid** (can be named differently) in the root directory of your project.

 2. Moving into PerfectoRun directory and initiate Gradle by executing the following commands in your local terminal:
 ```